agoberg85/home-assistant-simple-tabs/README.md

 1. Go to the HACS page in your Home Assistant instance.
 2. Click on "Frontend" and then the three-dot menu in the top right.
 3. Select "Custom repositories".
-4. In the "Repository" field, paste the URL of this repository.
+4. In the "Repository" field, paste the URL of this repository (https://github.com/agoberg85/home-assistant-simple-tabs).
-5. For "Category", select "Lovelace".
+5. For "Category", select "Dashboard".
 6. Click "Add".
 7. The `simple-tabs-card` will now appear in the HACS Frontend list.
 Click "Install".